arghanilhub/Financial_Customer_Complaint_Analysis/README.md

 Can we learn anything from the issues where the company is providing *untimely responses*?

 **Complaint tracker** : In 2023, how many complaint are still *in-progress*?<br/>
-Both the complaint analysis and tracker reports, created in Excel, can be downloaded from the following link:
+Both the complaint analysis and tracker reports, created in Excel, can be downloaded from the following link: [Download the Excel report](https://github.com/arghanilhub/Customer_Complaint_Analysis/blob/main/Financial_Consumer_Complaints.xlsx)
 <br/>
 <br/>
 <br/>